Online Change Point Detection for Multivariate Inhomogeneous Poisson Processes Time Series: Numerical Studies

 \section{Numerical Studies}

 We designed simulated experiments to evaluate the performance of \Cref{algorithm:main}, which we refer to as the \textbf{Matrix detector}, against two benchmarks.
 First, the \textbf{MMD detector} follows \citet{li2015m}: it represents the data in each window via its empirical kernel mean embedding and computes a blockwise maximum mean discrepancy (MMD) statistic between the point samples from the pre- and post-change segments.
 Second, the \textbf{KIE detector} is adapted from the density change point detector of \citet{madrid2023change}: it estimates the pre- and post-change intensities using a kernel intensity estimator (KIE) and then forms a CUSUM statistic based on the discrepancy between the two estimated intensities, measured in the $\lt$-norm.
+A Python implementation of our method is available at \href{https://github.com/HaotianXu/Online-Change-Point-Detection-for-Multivariate-PPP}{the GitHub repository}.